 The MindChamps network of pre-schools and nurseries certainly dominates the early years education sector in Singapore.
 Here’s a homegrown brand that has grown from one branch in 2008 to more than 30 centres across Singapore today.
 One of MindChamps PreSchool’s most centrally located centres is One Raffles Place, at the heart of Singapore’s Central Business District (CBD).

-This new centre is open for up to 120 children aged 18 months through to six years, and it has the MindChamps DNA deeply embedded in its curriculum.
+This centre is open for up to 120 children aged eighteen months through to six years, and it has the MindChamps DNA deeply embedded in its curriculum.
 Typical of a MindChamps pre-school, One Raffles Place offers the cutting-edge ‘unique champion mindset’ and ‘learning how to learn’ programmes that focus on developing a child’s mind, social and intellectual growth."

 Founder David Chiem says:

 “We have developed educational pedagogies drawn from research in the fields of psychology, education, neuroscience, and theatre.
 We have applied a learning-how-to-learn methodology to our early childhood curriculum and focus on unlocking confidence, imagination and a love for learning.”

 Read our interview with David Chiem here.